kizito9898/IT-Documentation/CustomerService/Communication-Best-Practices.md

 - **I introduce myself and what I’ll be doing**

-  > *I’m Daniel—I'll be assisting you today to get this sorted out.*
+  > *I’m —I'll be assisting you today to get this sorted out.*

 - **I show that I understand it’s a real issue for them**